Traffic Ticket Lawyer in Tampa

 - 24 points within 36 months, your driver’s license may be suspended for one year

 Every Florida motorist must have a valid driver’s license.
-For unlicensed drivers and drivers with suspended licenses, a first or second driving without a license offense is a misdemeanor punishable upon conviction with a $500 fine and sixty days in jail.
+If you already accumulated too many points on your license and it was suspended, you are not legally allowed to drive.
+Doing so can come with steep penalties.
+For unlicensed drivers and drivers with suspended licenses, a first or second driving without a license offense is a misdemeanor punishable upon conviction with a $500 fine and 60 days in jail.

 A third conviction for driving without a valid license is a felony conviction that may be penalized with a maximum fine of $5,000 and a maximum prison term of five years.